 Picture by Authority Dental under CC 2.0 license

-There are other ways to get denture coverage and make dentures more affordable.
-Even if your Medicare plan does cover prostheses.
+There are other ways to get denture coverage and make dentures more affordable, even if your Medicare plan does cover prostheses.

 Insurance

 First, you can enroll in an individual, stand-alone dental insurance policy.
 There are many to choose from, so it may be helpful to work with a licensed independent agent to review your options.
-Since insurance companies contract with dentists, you may also want to ask your current dentist which insurance companies they are in-network with.
+Since insurance companies contract with dentists, you may also ask your current dentist which insurance companies they are in-network with.

 DVH plan

 Another popular option is a Dental, Vision, Hearing policy, or a DVH plan for short.
 As their name implies, these policies offer coverage for all three aspects of healthcare.
-Medicare does not include routine coverage for dental, vision, or hearing service, so these are helpful to supplement your Medicare Part A and B insurance.
+Medicare does not include routine coverage for dental, vision, or hearing services, so these are helpful to supplement your Medicare Part A and B insurance.

 Dental discount plans